ambikeshwar1991/docs/README.md

-Introduction
+Sandhi Documentation Project
 ====

+Documentation project for software called as Sandhi.
 This repository should contain all documentation written for Sandhi.

 ## What is Sandhi?
+Sandhi is a free and open-source visual programming language and editor to replace applications built using LabVIEW.
+Currently it is aimed to support application development for control system engineering but it's framework is flexible enough to extend it to other areas of interest.
+Sandhi is forked from GNU Radio project which uses [GRAS](https://github.com/guruofquality/gras/wiki) (GNU Radio Advanced Scheduler)

 ## [Getting it](getting_it.md)
-- Pre-requisites
+#### Pre-requisites
-- Build it
+#### Build it
-- Get Binary
+#### Get Binary

 ## [Using it](using_it.md)
-- Hello World
+#### Hello World
-- Demos
+#### Demos

 ## [Code Development](code_devel.md)
 - Disruptive introduction to framework